 With all the hoopla about government and humanitarian initiatives, no doubt you’re getting all kinds of requests for donations.
 The web is filled with these kinds of scams.
 If you give that donation, are you SURE the money is actually being used as you intend?
 You don’t unless you are very careful to go directly to the source.

-- Always go direct to your Browser (never click a link in an email – even if it looks legit.
+- Always go directly to your Browser (never click a link in an email – even if it looks legit.

 All these scammers know that people like you and me – especially Seniors – need help.
 They know that we are passionate about the initiative they’re saying they promote.
 They know that we believe in doing the right thing and are willing to help whenever we can.
 They count on the fact that too many don’t know how to check the facts and too many are unfamiliar with the workings of the internet.
 They bank on the fact that many are just desperate enough to reach in their pockets to pay whatever is required to get the help we need as long as it sounds legit.